Gearhungry logo.

 Mini Crooked River 15085-2 Clip-Point Benchmade Pocket Knife

-A bit of a stylistic departure the Mini Crooked River 15085-2 with its clip point blade strives to connect with the great pocket knives of the past and does an admirable job.
+A bit of a stylistic departure, the Mini Crooked River 15085-2 with its clip point blade strives to connect with the great pocket knives of the past and does an admirable job.
 The CPM-30V stainless steel blade stubbornly holds onto its edge while the diamondwood scales provide the type of satisfying feel you only get from wood.
-The clip point folding blade provides beau coups cutting surface and is also great for those times you need to penetrate tip first.
-The lanyard hole is an unexpected but welcome touch and the single handed opening is smooth as butter.
+The clip point folding blade provides a generous cutting surface and is great for those times you need to penetrate tip-first.
+The lanyard hole is an unexpected but welcome touch and the single-handed opening is smooth as butter.

 Key Features: